Battle of Matson's Ford: Prelude

 On December 10, George Washington's council determined that the Continental Army would move to winter quarters somewhere west of the Schuylkill River.
 The army struck camp the morning of December 11, and proceeded to march through Plymouth Meeting, across Ridge Road, and down to the river crossing at Matson's Ford (following the route of present-day Butler Pike).
 In preparation for the crossing, Washington ordered the Pennsylvania militia, under the command of General James Potter, to establish three advance pickets west of the river to warn of British troop movements: one at Middle Ferry (where Market Street now crosses the Schuylkill River), another at Black Horse Inn at City Line and Old Lancaster Road, and the third at Harriton House (the home of Charles Thomson, secretary of the Continental Congress) on Old Gulph Road.

 Unbeknownst to the Americans, General Charles Cornwallis led a sizable British force out of the city on a foraging expedition early that morning.
-Cornwallis was also apparently unaware of the Continental Army movement, and had planned to forage in the area just south of Matson's Ford.
-Employing a local resident named John Roberts (who despite protestations that he acted under duress, was convicted and hanged in 1778 for assisting Cornwallis) as a guide, Cornwallis crossed the Schuylkill at Middle Ferry, drawing a round of musket fire from the American picket there before it withdrew.
+Cornwallis was also apparently unaware of the Continental Army movement some ten miles upriver, and had planned to forage in the area just south of Matson's Ford.
+Employing a local resident named John Roberts (who despite protestations that he acted under duress, was convicted and hanged in 1778 for assisting Cornwallis) as a guide, Cornwallis crossed to the west side of the Schuylkill at Middle Ferry, drawing a round of musket fire from the American picket there before it withdrew.
 Cornwallis then proceeded up the road toward Matson's Ford.
 His force consisted of battalions of British light infantry and grenadiers, one brigade of regular infantry, two troops of dragoons, and a detachment of German jägers.
 The force took with them six 6-pound cannons.